Data classification

 Learn more about the differences in features between Windows and macOS here.

-3. These strategies can be further refined by incorporating a third approach: specifying the file type.
+3. Applying restrictions to defined file types: The strategies above can be further refined by incorporating a third approach: specifying the file type.
 This technique effectively reduces the scope of classified documents to only those likely to contain sensitive information.

-4. Moreover, Safetica Client is able to recognize metadata classifications from 3rd party classification tools and apply corresponding policies to the files.
+4. Using third-party classification: Safetica Client can recognize metadata classifications from 3rd party classification tools and apply corresponding policies to the files.

 All the above-mentioned approaches can be combined within one data classification.